 Fuel Poverty and Health

-Designed for anyone wanting to learn more about fuel poverty, its causes and links with physical and mental wellbeing
+The impacts of fuel poverty on health can be severe – this course is designed for anyone wanting to learn more about fuel poverty and its links with physical and mental wellbeing.

 The course looks at the causes and impacts of fuel poverty with a focus on the health impacts.
 It aims to help delegates identify those likely to be at risk from fuel poverty and signpost to assistance.

 - Causes of fuel poverty

 - Causes of and remedies for condensation dampness

 - Grants and other forms of assistance